 Step 3: Start Making Resource Changes

 Transitioning to the cloud is a huge undertaking.
 It can take years to shift completely to the cloud.
 And that creates a new, sometimes permanent, strain on resources.
 Many businesses choose to work with a team of consultants, cloud solution architects, and software developers (like Soliant) to alleviate the pressure.
-However, your team will eventually need to learn how to update and manage your applications in a cloud environment even if they won’t be taking over direct administration.
+However, your team will eventually need to learn how to update and manage your applications in a cloud environment, even if they won’t be taking over direct administration.
 They should be actively involved in the planning and implementation processes.
 How will they juggle other development and system needs during this time?
 What responsibility is the higher priority?
-Build a realistic resourcing plan, because you can only stretch people thin for short bursts before you risk burning them out and/or see quality suffer.
+Build a realistic resourcing plan, because you can only stretch people thin for short bursts before you risk burning them out or see quality suffer.

 Adding Team Members

 Sometimes this means hiring a new team member or two or dedicating a veteran team member’s time almost exclusively this undertaking.
-We recommend filling new role(s) before a strain on resources becomes painful.
+We recommend filling a new role(s) before a strain on resources becomes painful.
 We know how difficult it is to find talented technology experts.
 Start searching for the perfect team member(s) during the planning phase to help carry you through this transition.
 If you need help, our team at Soliant Consulting can help screen candidates for client in-house development teams.